Header image.

 Question 18

-Lead official rules OOB but believes clock didn't stop; replay shows contact 24.3 → signal 23.7 → clock stopped properly.
+Lead official rules out of bounds but believes the clock did not stop; replay shows contact 24.3 → whistle/signal 23.7 → clock stopped properly.
 Is this correct?

 Question 19

-During play, A1's pass hits Team B's head coach on sideline.
-Officials:
+During play, A1's pass hits Team B's head coach on the sideline.
+What is the correct ruling?

 Question 20